harjyotbagga/TubeQuery/README.md

 - [ ] Frontend dashboard for the API.
 - [ ] Centralized logging and visualization dashboard.
 - [ ] Failsafe worker to handle failed requests.
+- [ ] Writing a test-suite for the application.